Toyota C-HR reliability & safety

 |5 stars (2017)||95%||77%||78%|

-The Toyota C-HR should be both reliable and safe; Toyota has an excellent reputation for reliability and customer satisfaction that was reflected in our sister title Auto Express' 2020 Driver Power survey.
+The Toyota C-HR should be both reliable and safe; Toyota has an excellent reputation for reliability and customer satisfaction that was reflected in the 2020 Driver Power car ownership survey.
 Also, the C-HR has more standard safety equipment than almost any rival.

 Toyota C-HR reliability & problems